38050 Bias: Orbit and classification

 It orbits the Sun at a distance of 4.8–5.6 AU once every 11 years and 10 months (4,337 days; semi-major axis of 5.2 AU).
 Its orbit has an eccentricity of 0.08 and an inclination of 29° with respect to the ecliptic.

 The body's observation arc begins with a precovery published by the Digitized Sky Survey and taken at the Siding Spring Observatory in August 1982, more than 16 years prior to its official discovery observation at Socorro.

 Numbering and naming

 This minor planet was numbered on 28 March 2002 (M.P.C.
 22480).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after Bias from Greek mythology.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after Bias from Greek mythology.
 Bias was an Athenian warrior and stalwart who followed Menestheus, to prevent Hector from reaching the Greek ships.

 Physical characteristics

 Bias has a V–I color index of 0.99, typical for most D-type asteroid.
 It is also an assumed C-type.